 Named after a Mexican state, the Chihuahua actually hailed from Spain or China.
-They love accompanying their owners everywhere.
+They love to be with their owners everywhere, at all times.
 So, do not be surprised to find them peeking out of tote bags or slings like a baby.

 Despite being lapdogs, Chihuahuas love to explore.
 They manage to squeeze out of smallest of gaps, which puts them in danger with bigger dogs, coyotes and hawks.
 The Chihuahua does not back down from a fight.
 So try not to let it out of your sight.

 This lap dog breed tends to shiver.
 It might be due to cold, or even when they feel scared.
 So at even the slightest shiver, wrap them in a warm blanket or simply hug them close to your body.
 And if you live in cold climate, Chihuahuas aren’t ideal.

 The ancestors of the French Bulldog was first reared in England.
 Later on, the breed traveled to France with English owners and earned the nickname “Frenchie.”
 But when the canine arrived in the USA, they became the most popular dogs.